Photograph: Ria Osborne

 - pared zest and juice of 1 orange

-- low-fat yogurt, granola and clear honey (optional), to serve
+- 6 tbsp low-fat yogurt, to serve (optional)

 Place the pears in a saucepan to fit snugly and just cover with water (about 300ml).
 Add the star anise, cinnamon stick, cloves, vanilla bean extract and honey, then stir in the pared zest and orange juice, and bring to the boil.
 Cover, then reduce the heat to medium and cook for 12-15 minutes or until the pears are tender.